 Methodology: We helped our client, a market research company, survey 2,000 self-reporting online shoppers who had made at least one online purchase in the previous year.

-Strategy & Results: The news cycle is often unpredictable, but there are some story arcs that repeat annually.
-Our digital PR team anticipated the media’s annual appetite for package theft-related content ahead of Black Friday and the holiday shopping season.
+Strategy & Results: The news cycle can be hard to predict, but there are some story arcs that repeat annually.
+Our digital PR team anticipated the media’s annual appetite for package theft-related content ahead of Black Friday and the holiday shopping season and utilized that in the timing of media outreach.
 This is a prime example of a trend-related digital PR campaign.
 As it included both topical statistics about holiday package theft, in addition to evergreen data points about package theft year-round.

 The campaign received 388 links, with much of the media coverage secured between Thanksgiving and Christmas.
-The early and widespread coverage helped the page rank for “package theft” keywords, and we saw residual links earned in the weeks and months after media outreach.
+The piece earned early and widespread coverage that helped the page organically rank for “package theft” keywords.
+As a result, and we earned consistent residual links in the weeks and months after media outreach.